Planning in Advance

-On April 6, all candidates for graduation were emailed an individualized form from the Registrar's Office.
-This form requests required information for diplomas and the commencement program, and name pronunciation information for the ceremony.
-The online form must be completed by Wednesday, April 13.
+On February 27, all candidates for graduation will be emailed an individualized form from the Registrar's Office.
+This online form requests required information for diplomas and the commencement program, and name pronunciation information for the ceremony and must completed by March 6.
 Contact the Registrar's Office as soon as possible if you have not received the form via email.

 Order Your Cap and Gown

-Pre-ordered regalia will be available for pick up at the Caltech Store Starting on June 1, 2022.
+- Pre-ordered regalia will be available for pick up at the Caltech Store starting on June 1, 2023.

 Complete an Exit Interview